MicrosoftDocs/azure-devops-yaml-schema/task-reference/vstest-v2.md

 ### Check prerequisites

-If you're using a Windows self-hosted agent, be sure that your machine has this prerequisite installed:
+If you're using a Windows self-hosted agent, this prerequisite must be installed:

 - [.NET Framework](/dotnet/framework/install/) 4.6.2 or a later version

 ### Demands

 The agent must have the following capability: